 Enteropathogens associated with diarrhea are commonly found in the feces of healthy calves; whether intestinal infection leads to diarrhea depends on a number of determinants, including differences in virulence of different strains of a pathogen and the presence of more than one pathogen.
 The resistance of the calf is of major importance and is largely determined by successful passive transfer of colostral immunoglobulins.
 Colostrum-deprived calves are highly susceptible to infection with enteropathogens and develop severe and often fatal disease.

 Enterotoxigenic E coli produce the enterotoxin Sta, which stimulates marked hypersecretion by activating guanylate cyclase and by inducing a net secretion of sodium and chlorine.
-The membrane-bound sodium-glucose cotransport system remains functional.
-Salmonellae also elaborate entero-toxins.
-Inflammation, leading to necrosis of the enterocyte, submucosal inflammatory infiltration, and villous atrophy, is also a major component of the pathophysiology of diarrhea produced by salmonellae, as well as of diarrhea produced by enteropathogenic E coli and by toxigenic Clostridium perfringens.
+The membrane-bound sodium-glucose cotransport system remains functional but cannot compensate for the increased secretory activity.
+Salmonellae also elaborate enterotoxins.
+Inflammation, leading to necrosis of the enterocyte, submucosal inflammatory infiltration, and villous atrophy, is also a major component of the pathophysiology of diarrhea produced by salmonellae, as well as of diarrhea produced by enteropathogenic E coli and by toxigenic C perfringens.
 Infections with verotoxin-producing enteropathogenic E coli result in accumulation of fluid within the large intestine and extensive damage to the large intestinal mucosa, with edema, hemorrhage, and erosion and ulceration of the mucosa, which results in blood and mucus in the lumen.

 Viruses usually produce a malabsorptive diarrhea by destroying the absorptive cells of the mucosa, thus shortening the intestinal villi.
 The mechanism by which cryptosporidia produce diarrhea is not completely understood, but it appears to have both malabsorptive and inflammatory components.